noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 What would you do in the shoes of Jojo, Schindler, or even Captain K?
 	 I doubt you would have what it takes to sacrifice your own safety and the safety of your family to save a single Jew ngl.
-	Its easy to look back and think "yeah I would have done something about it" but nah you wouldn't texts like jojo and schindler both make us consider the fact that we would probably be just as helpless and complacient in similar scnearios, unwilling to make sacrifices like Jojo or schindler.
+	Its easy to look back and think "yeah I would have done something about it" but nah you wouldn't texts like Jojo and Schindler both make us consider the fact that we would probably be just as helpless and complacent in similar scenarios, unwilling to make sacrifices like Jojo or Schindler.

 *   **Consider how literature and film shape our collective memory of war and whether they challenge or reinforce dominant narratives.**